 Sales and marketing.
 Sales and marketing expenses were \$22.1 million in 2013 compared to \$20.8 million in 2012, an increase of 6%.
 As a percentage of net sales, sales and marketing expenses were 34% in 2013, down 3% from the prior year.
 Selling expenses increased \$1.7 million while marketing expenses decreased by \$0.4 million.
 The increase in selling expenses was primarily driven by increased sales personnel compensation of \$1.1 million, partially due to additional sales personnel in Switzerland and Canada, and \$0.5 million of additional sales meetings and travel costs.
 Marketing expense decreases were largely driven by a \$0.3 million reduction in advertising costs and \$0.1 million reduction in trade show expenses, which were partially offset by an increase in compensation expense of \$0.2 million.
-At December 31, 2013, we employed 85 sales representatives worldwide, compared to 81 in the prior year period.
-We plan to increase the size of our sales force in 2014, related partly to the hiring of additional sales representatives in Australia and Norway, and we expect that selling and marketing expenses will increase commensurately.
+At December 31, 2013, we employed 85 sales representatives worldwide, compared to 81 as of December 31, 2012.

 General and administrative.
 General and administrative expenses increased 15% to \$12.6 million in 2013 from \$11.0 million in 2012.
 The increase was largely the result of expenses associated with our newly formed subsidiary in Canada, increased compensation costs of \$0.7 million, increased professional services costs of \$0.6 million, and increased intangibles amortization of \$0.3 million, which were partially offset by decreased employee termination and bad debt expenses.
 As a percentage of net sales, general and administrative expenses were 19% in both 2013 and 2012.
-We expect general and administrative expenses to increase in 2014 primarily due to our new subsidiary in Australia.

 Research and development.
 Research and development expenses increased 3% to \$5.2 million in 2013 from \$5.1 million in 2012.
 As a percentage of net sales, research and development expenses decreased to 8% in 2013 from 9% in 2012.
 Product development expenses decreased \$0.2 million primarily due to lower product testing costs of \$0.3 million which was partially offset by increased product engineer compensation.
 Clinical and regulatory expenses increased \$0.3 million, primarily due to an increase in compensation expenses and regulatory submissions for new products in geographies such as China and Australia.
 Process engineering expenses increased \$0.1 million primarily due to the addition of the TRIVEX product line.
-Royalty expenses were flat.